 The 2013 Census shows that 62,000 households with around 200,000 school-aged children do not have internet access.

-In the financial year July 2014 – June 2015, we provided support for 1,760 families from 378 schools and kura.
-The Digital Literacy and Connection (DLC) programme funded support for 1500 families; the Ministry of Education funded Computers in Homes for 118 refugee families, and another 142 families were reached by the Trust over-achieving its goals.
+In the financial year July 2015 – June 2016, we provided support for 1,750 families from 421 schools and kura.
+The Government funded support for 1,500 school families and 117 refugee families, and another 133 families were reached by the Trust over-achieving its goals.

 “I would recommend the Computers in Homes programme to anyone who wishes to learn how to use a computer or advance existing skills.
 It has definitely enriched our lives and I no longer feel as if technology is passing us by.”
 Computers in Homes graduate 5 years on.